 Paymo Pros & Key Features

-• Multiple project management views including Gantt charts, task lists and kanban boards for flexible workflow visualization
+- Multiple views including Gantt charts, task lists and kanban boards

-• Mobile app for Android and iOS to manage projects and tasks on the go
+- Mobile apps for managing projects on the go

 Paymo Cons & Limitations